cloudmesh-community/book/chapters/mapreduce/amazon-emr-2.md

 to achieve.
 Then scroll down to the 'Security and access' section of the page and select the key pair generated in the previous steps in the drop-down menu, as in figure @fig:security.
-Below that you can then select which permissions model to u se: default or custom.
+Below that you can then select which permissions model to use: default or custom.
 The default option sets up permissions for your EMR cluster that are granted using policies applied to EMR specific IAM roles.
 Using the custom option allows you to select existing IAM roles to apply permissions to instead of creating new roles.
 Once all of